 Author Richard Clogg

-This book is by Richard Clogg, arguably one of the world’s authorities in contemporary Greek history.
+A Concise History of Greece is by Richard Clogg, arguably one of the world’s authorities in contemporary Greek history.
 The guy is so good that the Greeks awarded Clogg with the Order of Honor in 2002.
 Take note that it covers the last 200 years or so of the country.
 What I loved about it is that it centers on objective facts, but it is very easy to read.
 You don’t need to be an expert to enjoy it.
 Though this is not a travel book, I guarantee you that you will remember it when traveling around Greece.
 This one is one of the best books about Greek history ever published.

 Greece: Biography of a Modern Nation